odkr/pandoc-zotxt.lua/README.md

 4. Move the file **pandoc-zotxt.lua** from the repository directory up into the `filters` directory.

-If you are using a POSIX-compliant ssystem and have [curl](https://curl.haxx.se/) or [wget](https://www.gnu.org/software/wget/), you can install **pandoc-zotxt.lua** by copy-pasting the
+If you are using a POSIX-compliant system and have [curl](https://curl.haxx.se/) or [wget](https://www.gnu.org/software/wget/), you can install **pandoc-zotxt.lua** by copy-pasting the